sahithyandev/s3/src/content/docs/data-communication-networking/04-signals.md

 For analog signals, the range of frequencies that a medium is capable of handling.

-For digital signals, the maximum number of bits that can be transmitted over a medium.
+For digital signals, the maximum number of bits that can be transmitted over a medium in a given period of time.

 ### Baud rate
 Number of signal changes per second.